 If there is offensive graffiti or tagging in public places, our street cleaning team will come and remove or paint over it.

 Offensive graffiti and tagging contains words or pictures which are:

 - Hate comments

 - Swear words

-We aim to remove offensive graffiti within 24 hours of it being reported to us.
-Please tell us about offensive graffiti if you see it.
+We aim to remove offensive graffiti or tagging within 24 hours of it being reported to us.
+Please tell us about offensive graffiti or tagging if you see it.

-We are also responsible for removing graffiti on council property, including buildings, benches, signs and street lights.
+We are also responsible for removing graffiti and tagging on council property and street furniture, including buildings, benches, signs and street lights.